WANTEDSIMON/Linux_Server/README.md

 ```
 ---

-### 6. Add user gropes to the server
+### 6. Add gropes to the server

 The only thing necesary is a "Limited User" to administer Webbserver and an account with "Administrative permissions".
 But I am going to spice the installation a litle bit.

-1. Create a group for Users
+Create the groups for Users
 - Teacher group:
 ```sudo addgroup teachers```